A 20-year-old filmmaker from Harrow has teamed up with BAFTA winning actor Adam Deacon to create a short YouTube movie called ‘Built to Be’.

 To watch the movie, which we thoroughly recommend, please click here.

-All the latest, breaking news from Harrow and surrounding areas including Stanmore, Wealdstone, Pinner, Hatch End, Harrow on the Hill, Harrow Weald, Kingsbury and more.
+Breaking news from Harrow and surrounding areas including Stanmore, Wealdstone, Pinner, Hatch End, Kingsbury and neighbouring boroughs such as Hillingdon and Brent.
 Send your stories and pics to email@example.com or WhatsApp to 07999 293 922.
-Harrow Online: Connecting Harrow for over a decade.